peizong/NYU-HPC-Assistant2/README.md

 `pip install -r requirements-specific.txt`

-# start the chatbot
+# set up the environment for API KEYs

+The API KEYs for foundation language models must be exported first.
+These keys are needed in both preparing and starting the chatbot.

-Before start the chatbot, first import the API KEYs,
+To import the API KEYs,

 `export JINA_API_KEY=xxx`

 `export OPENAI_API_KEY=xxx` (if use portkey API the format is different)

+# generate data files for the chatbot

+This step can be skipped if the model is constructed.
+Otherwise, use the following command to generate data

+`python main.py`

+Since this step takes, better put it in a script and submit it as a slurm job.

+# start the chatbot

-After it, then start the chatbot,
+After it, then start the chatbot with this command,

 `python -m streamlit run --server.port 8080 streamlit_app.py`